 The cost of Octagam 10% intravenous solution is shown in the table below:

-A copay assistance program is sponsored by HealthWell Foundation to assist patients by providing free or discounted medications to patients who meet the following eligibility criteria:
+HealthWell Foundation sponsors a copay assistance program to assist patients by providing free or discounted medications to those who meet the following eligibility criteria:

 - Must be a resident of the USA.